Mounting commercial real estate losses threaten banks, recovery

-Loaning money to shopkeepers, landlords and hoteliers in places such as Times Square or SoHo used to be considered almost a sure thing.
+Lending money to shopkeepers, landlords and hoteliers in places such as Times Square or SoHo used to be considered almost a sure thing.
 But that was before the contagion emptied New York City’s skyscrapers, hotels, apartment buildings and stores, leading the president of the United States to call it “a ghost town” and forcing some borrowers to stop making loan payments.

 Now Signature, which has nearly 60 percent of its portfolio tied up in commercial real estate, is bracing for the fallout.
 The bank’s bad-loan write-offs, though still modest, are creeping higher.
-Despite years of steady profits, investors are punishing the stock, which has lost 43 percent of its value this year even as the broader market has gained.
+Despite years of steady profits, investors have punished the stock, which even after a recent rebound has lost 27 percent of its value this year.

 If U.S. banks absorb big losses on their $2 trillion in commercial real estate loans, the entire economy will suffer.
 Just the fear of looming bankruptcies and defaults has prompted banks in recent months to restrict new lending, at a time when the virus-ravaged economy needs all the help it can get.